rystanley/GroundfishChange/README.md

 # GroundfishChange
-The effect of warming bottom temperature on the spatial distribution and recruitment of Atlantic halibut (*Hippoglossus hippoglossus*).
+The effect of warming bottom temperature on the spatial distribution and recruitment of Atlantic halibut (*Hippoglossus hippoglossus*)

 ![ ](/inst/Hippoglossus_hippoglossus2.jpg)